The Department of Recreation and Leisure Studies is a division of the Faculty of Health

 The website covers a wide range of information with topics identified by those living with dementia, including answers to questions surrounding health care, how to continue living well with dementia, how to ensure they are receiving the right care and support to meet their needs, and how to begin the process of planning for the future.

-“Persons with dementia and their families can continue to live well and have meaningful lives when they have the information and resources available to support them in doing that,” said Sherry Dupuis, co-investigator and Director of the Murray Alzheimer Research and Education Program (MAREP) at the University of Waterloo, and a professor of recreation and leisure studies.
+“Persons with dementia and their families can continue to live well and have meaningful lives when they have the information and resources available to support them in doing that,” said Sherry Dupuis, co-investigator and Director of the Murray Alzheimer Research and Education Program (MAREP) at the University of Waterloo.
 “What makes this resource unique is that it was developed specifically by persons with dementia and their care partners working actively with our extensive team of researchers, educators, health professionals, pharmacists, and family health team representatives.
 This ensures it is relevant and easily accessible to persons and families diagnosed with Alzheimer’s disease or another related dementia.”

 Carrie McAiney, co-investigator, and associate professor in the Department of Psychiatry & Behavioural Neurosciences at McMaster University adds that this resource will be a valuable tool for professional health care providers and community organizations supporting those whose lives are touched by dementia.
 "This project will help physicians, pharmacists, Alzheimer Societies and others find ways to integrate the Living With Dementia resource into their everyday practice so it can be shared with those living with dementia and their family members,” she said.